JasonThomasData/text_analysis_steam_reviews/README.md

 To classify the reviews, I've used several machine learning algorithms that are useful for text analysis.
 Those are: Multinomal Naive Bayes, Linear SVC, SVC and Logistic Regression.
 There's an excellent reading material on each of these algorithms below.

+This project is a look at the cumulative success rate of each

 ###Data accuracy and concerns

 Some of the reviews I've found on Steam are interesting - check [this catalogue](/issues) of interesting reviews I've found.